ALL ABOUT ENGLISH SPEAKING JOBS IN GERMANY

-1) List the languages you know on your CV and be sure to display it prominently.
-Then be honest with your self assessment.
+1) List the languages you know on your CV and be sure to display them prominently.
+Then be honest with your self-assessment.
 I’ve talked with candidates who said they were fluent in English and once we had a conversation, it became apparent they were more mid-level.
-Best is if you can objectively qualify your fluency and say your German is at A1 example.
+The best is if you can objectively qualify your fluency and say your German is at A1 example.

 2) When you see job postings, read through the requirements, as many companies will explicitly say if English is accepted or if German fluency is required.

 3) If language requirements are not explicitly written in the job description, you can usually infer that if the job is advertised in English that the working language will be the same.
 If it’s advertised in German, the job will likely require German fluency.

 4) If the language requirements aren’t explicitly written, go ahead and apply anyway.
 If the company likes your profile, they’ll get in touch, and you can clarify language expectations in the first interview.

 5) This is controversial, but some people advise having your CVs and cover letters translated to German, even if you don’t speak German at all.
 They say that not having your CV in German is a disadvantage, as you may then never get noticed by the algorithms that do initial scans on company’s internal recruiting platforms or on websites liked LinkedIn.

 This is a fair point – as if your CV gets in front of a pair of human eyes, the recruiter or hiring manager can then make an informed decision about whether or not to get in touch with you.

 However, this tactic may also backfire.
 You may get asked for an interview and then when the recruiter or hiring manager discovers you can’t speak German, they may feel you were dishonest and that you wasted their time.
 This could limit future opportunities with that employer.